 If a student is enrolled in a class, has never attended and did not drop the course before the published deadline, tuition will be charged to the student’s account, unless the instructor’s signature has been obtained.
 If the student obtains the instructor’s signature, tuition is not charged, but a $100 late registration fee is assessed.
 The add/drop/withdraw form may be found on the Office of the Registrar or online , filled in, instructor signature obtained, and returned to the Office of the Registrar by the appropriate dates that impact fee assessment.

 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
-Students must complete and sign the Notification of Student Withdrawal form in the Office of the Registrar or online.
+Students must complete and sign the Notification of Student Withdrawal form.
 Partial tuition refunds may be available depending on when the student withdraws.
 Refer to the Tuition, Charges, and Fees section of this catalog for more information.
 Grades of W will appear on the student’s transcript for the term.

 Students are required to notify PLU if they do not plan to return for the following term.
 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
-Students must complete and sign the Notification of Student Withdrawal form in the Office of the Registrar or online.
+Students must complete and sign the Notification of Student Withdrawal form.

 Students may also petition to withdraw completely from the University for a term for medical reasons.
 The student must complete a Medical Withdrawal Petition, provide written evidence from a physician and a personal explanation to the dean of students.
 This must be completed in a timely manner and in no case later than the last day of a class in any given term.
 If granted, the grade of WM will appear on the student’s transcript.
 Physician clearance is required prior to re-enrollment.
 For more information contact the dean of students at 253.535.7159 or firstname.lastname@example.org.